Training & Tutorials

-(SMADC Workshops & Tutorials )
+SMADC Workshops & Tutorials

-COTTAGE FOOD WORKSHOP RESOURCES
+COTTAGE FOOD BUSINESS WORKSHOP RESOURCES

-Overview: A cottage food product is a non-potentially hazardous food that is sold in Maryland directly to a consumer from a residence, at a farmers market, at a public event, by personal delivery, or by mail delivery; or directly to a retail food store.
+Overview: “A cottage food product is a non-potentially hazardous food that is sold in Maryland directly to a consumer from a residence, at a farmers market, at a public event, by personal delivery, or by mail delivery; or directly to a retail food store.
 Cottage foods cannot be offered for sale through interstate commerce.”
+On this page you’ll find everything you need to know to operate a home-based Cottage Food Business in Maryland – training video presentation slides, Cottage Food Business Guidelines, FAQ’s and more, developed for 2 comprehensive workshops about cottage foods presented by Maryland Department of Health (MDH) Office of Food Protection Facility and Process Review, in partnership with SMADC.

 QUICK LINKS TO HELPFUL INFORMATION

-• SMADC Cottage Foods Testing Reimbursement FundingGot a favorite moist bread or frosting recipe you think can comply with MDH standards?
-Certain foods can be tested by a laboratory to determine if they are allowable under cottage foods.
-See SMADC’s food testing reimbursement eligibility criteria and application details.
-Visit HERE for more details.
+- SMADC Cottage Foods Testing Reimbursement Funding – Got a favorite moist bread or frosting recipe you think can comply with MDH standards?
+Certain foods can be tested by a laboratory to determine if they are allowable and can be sold as cottage foods. *SMADC will reimburse the cost of Certified Laboratory tests and/or process review validation up to $250 for testing services for up to 10 Southern Maryland farmers/producers, first come first served basis as funds are available.

 The Cottage Food Workshop and resources are made possible by the Maryland Department of Health, Office of Food Protection, in partnership with SMADC, a Division of the Tri-County Council for Southern Maryland.